Carolyn Dobbs Environmental Science Grant

 National Park Fund’s Board of Directors and Advisors finalized plans for the

 awarding of a new grant: The Carolyn Dobbs Environmental Science Grant.

-Carolyn Dobbs has been a member of Washington’s National
+Carolyn Dobbs was a member of Washington’s National

-Park Fund’s Board of Directors since 2004.
+Park Fund’s Board of Directors from 2004 -- 2013.
 She became a member of the board to help

 expand public awareness and support for our state’s national parks.
 Carolyn has a deep-seeded love for the protection

 of our natural environment and has dedicated her life to its preservation.